 Where the company wishes to resume accepting deliveries from the Supplier the Environmental Services Coordinator, or a designate, is to work with the Supplier towards bringing the Supplier's operation back into compliance with the FSC Controlled Wood standard.
-Once the Supplier has proven to the Environmental Services Coordinator that the operation is in conformance with the FSC Controlled Wood standard the Environmental Services Coordinator will notify the Mill Manager, Controller and Wood Buyer and may resume receipt of deliveries from the Supplier.
+Once the Supplier has proven to the Environmental Services Coordinator that the operation is in conformance with the FSC Controlled Wood standard.
+Once the Supplier has proven to the Environmental Services Coordinator that the operation is in conformance with the FSC Controlled Wood standard.
+Once the Supplier and Wood Buyer and may resume receipt of deliveries from the Supplier.